JanNeuendorf/SVC16/specification/specification.typ

 ) <sketch>

 As seen in @sketch, the addressable memory contains one value for each address.
-There is a separate screen buffer of the same size as the main memory and a third buffer that is of the same size as well.
+There is a separate screen buffer of the same size as the main memory and a sound buffer that is of the same size as well.
 The screen itself has a fixed resolution ($256 times 256$).
 The instruction pointer is stored separately.
 It always starts at zero.